zetafe1/no_snow_ymap/ReadME.txt

 Put both files snow_remove_renamed.ytd + snowcov-xmas-secondary-numer.ytd (eg:snowcov-xmas-121 & snowcov-xmas-secondary-121) on your streaming resource and tha's it!
 No snow coverage in this area!

-If you want to try out before, use the tutorial edited files before.
+If you want to try it out before, use the tutorial edited files .YTD
 Place them on your stream resource on go check Emerald Ranch!

 MloHub team